vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 See [Scaling and performance evaluation of ColBERT on Vespa.ai](colbert-performance-scaling.md)

+## Further work

 # Reproducing this work

-We use the [IR_datasets](https://github.com/allenai/ir_datasets) python package to obtain the MS Marco Document and Passage ranking dataset.

-Make sure to go read and agree to terms and conditions of [MS Marco Team](https://microsoft.github.io/msmarco/) before downloading the dataset by using the *ir_datasets* package.
-Note that the terms and conditions bans using the MS Marco Document/Passage data for commercial use.
+Make sure to go read and agree to terms and conditions of [MS Marco Team](https://microsoft.github.io/msmarco/) before downloading the dataset.
+Note that the terms and conditions does not permit using the MS Marco Document/Passage data for commercial use.

 ## Quick start

 The following is a quick start recipe on how to get started with a tiny set of sample data.
 The sample data only contains the first 1000 documents of the full MS Marco passage ranking dataset.
-We use pre-computed document tensors.
+We use pre-computed document ColBERT tensors.

 This should be able to run on for instance a laptop.
 For the full dataset to reproduce our submission to the MS Marco Passage ranking leaderboard see
 [full evaluation](#full-evaluation).